diCenzo-GC/Tn-Core-webserver/README.md

 ## Citation

-If you find the output of the Tn-Core webserver to be helpful, we ask you to consider including a statement such as the following in the Methods section of your manuscript:
+If you find the output of the Tn-Core webserver to be helpful, we ask you to consider including a statement such as the following in the methods section of your manuscript:

-Transposon-sequencing data was integrated with the metabolic reconstruction using the Tn-Core webserver (ref), which is dependent on MATLAB 2016b (mathworks.com), the iLOG CPLEX solver v.XXX (ibm.com), the COBRA Toolbox (ref), the TIGER Toolbox v.XXX (ref), the Tn-Core Toolbox v.XXX (ref), FASTCORE v.XXX (ref), GIMME (ref), libSBML (ref), and XXX.
+Transposon-sequeing data was integrated with the metabolic reconstruction using the Tn-Core webserver (1), which is dependent the Tn-Core Toolbox 2.1 (1), the COBRA Toolbox (2), the TIGER Toolbox 1.2.0-beta (3), FASTCORE 1.0 (4), GIMME (5), the SBMLToolbox 4.1.0 (6), libSBML 5.13.0 (7), MATLAB 2016b (mathworks.com), and the iLOG CPLEX Studio 12.7.1 solver (ibm.com).

+(1) diCenzo GC, et al. (2019) Tn-Core: a toolbox for integrating Tn-seq gene essentiality data and constraint-based metabolic modelling.
+ACS Synth Biol.
+8: 158-169.
+(2) Schellenberger J, et al. (2011) Quantitative prediction of cellular metabolism with constraint-based models: the COBRA Toolbox v2.0.
+Nat Protoc.
+6: 1290-1307.
+(3) Jensen PA, et al. (2011) TIGER: Toolbox for integrating genome-scale metabolic models, expression data, and transcriptional regulatory networks.
+BMC Syst Biol.
+5: 147.
+(4) Vlassis N, et al. (2014).
+Fast reconstruction of compact context-specific metabolic network models.
+PLOS Comput Biol.
+10: e1003424.
+(5) Becker SA, Palsson BO.
+(2008) Context-specific metabolic networks are consistent with experiments.
+PLOS Comput Biol.
+4: e1000082.
+(6) Keating SM, et al. (2006) SBMLToolbox: an SBML toolbox for MATLAB users.
+Bioinformatics.
+22: 1275-1277.
+(7) Bornstein BJ, et al. (2008) LibSBML: an API library for SBML.
+Bioinformatics.
+24: 880-881.